expo/expo/docs/versions/v30.0.0/workflow/how-expo-works.md

 Every field in the manifest is some configuration option that tells Expo what it needs to know to run your app.
 The app fetches the manifest first and uses it to show your app's loading icon that you specified in `app.json`, then proceeds to fetch your app's JavaScript at the given `bundleUrl` -- this URL points to the React Native Packager Server.

-In order to stream logs to XDE, the Expo SDK intercepts calls to `console.log`, `console.warn`, etc. and posts them to the `logUrl` specified in the manifest.
+In order to stream logs to Expo CLI, the Expo SDK intercepts calls to `console.log`, `console.warn`, etc. and posts them to the `logUrl` specified in the manifest.
 This endpoint is on the Expo Development Server.

 ### React Native Packager Server

 If you use React Native without Expo, you would start the packager by running `react-native start` in your project directory.
-Expo starts this up for you and pipes `STDOUT` to XDE.
+Expo starts this up for you and pipes `STDOUT` to Expo CLI.
 This server has two purposes.

 The first is to serve your app JavaScript compiled into a single file and translating any JavaScript code that you wrote which isn't compatible with your phone's JavaScript engine.
 JSX, for example, is not valid JavaScript -- it is a language extension that makes working with React components more pleasant and it compiles down into plain function calls -- so `<HelloWorld />` would become `React.createElement(HelloWorld, {}, null)` (see [JSX in Depth](https://facebook.github.io/react/docs/jsx-in-depth.html) for more information).
 Other language features like [async/await](https://blog.expo.io/react-native-meets-async-functions-3e6f81111173#.4c2517o5m) are not yet available in most engines and so they need to be compiled down into JavaScript code that will run on your phone's JavaScript engine, JavaScriptCore.

 The second purpose is to serve assets.
-When you include an image in your app, you will use syntax like `<Image source={require('./assets/example.png')} />`, unless you have already cached that asset you will see a request in the XDE logs like: `<START> processing asset request my-proejct/assets/example@3x.png`.
+When you include an image in your app, you will use syntax like `<Image source={require('./assets/example.png')} />`, unless you have already cached that asset you will see a request in the Expo CLI logs like: `<START> processing asset request my-proejct/assets/example@3x.png`.
 Notice that it serves up the correct asset for your screen DPI, assuming that it exists.

 ## Publishing/Deploying an Expo app in Production